weaviate/weaviate-io/developers/weaviate/search/generative.md

 </details>

-### Property selection
+### Single prompt property selection

 When using generative search with single prompts, you must specify which object `properties` to use in the prompt.

 The `properties` to use as a part of the prompt does *not* need to be one of the properties retrieved in the query.

 In the below example, the query:
-1. Retrieves two `JeopardyQuestion` objects without any properties specified,
+1. Retrieves two `JeopardyQuestion` objects related to `World history`,
-1. Prepares a prompt for each object, based on its `question` and `answer` properties, and
+1. Prepares a prompt for each object, based on the prompt `"Convert this quiz question: {question} and answer: {answer} into a trivia tweet.` where `{question}` and `{answer}` are object properties, and
-1. Retrieves generated text from these prompts, which is included in the response to the user.
+1. Retrieves a generated text for each object (2 total), and
+1. Returns the generated text as a part of each object.

 Note that the `question` and `answer` properties are not retrieved in the query, but are used in the prompt.